-Measures Description Benefits, Aims, etc. Being able to take paid annual leave in hourly units Employees can take up to the equivalent of five days of their annual paid leave in hourly units.
+Measures Description Being able to take paid annual leave in hourly units Employees can take up to the equivalent of five days of their annual paid leave in hourly units.
 (The same applies to full annual leave for nursing care and family care [10 days each per year]).
 This measure supports realization of a more prioritized workstyle by enabling employees to take a necessary leave more conveniently when they need it.
 Staggered working hours for individuals This system allows individual workers to stagger the start of their working day within 90 minutes before or after the normal start time, provided that the required number of working hours is maintained.
 This system allows individual employees to proactively select their optimum working hours at their own discretion, depending on their job duties and work schedules, realizing prioritized workstyles with increased efficiency and productivity.
-Company dress guidelines This measure allows individual units to establish their own dress guidelines to reflect industry-related needs and business practices, which vary from organization to organization.
+Discontinued due to the introduction of the flextime system in April 2023.
+Company dress guidelines This measure allows individual units to establish their own dress guidelines to reflect industry- related needs and business practices, which vary from organization to organization.
 The system respects the self-discipline of employees as professionals, improves work productivity and efficiency, and encourages the free flows of ideas.
 Mitsui & Co. teleworking This measure makes it possible to work from home during working hours.
 After carrying out trials over the past two fiscal years, teleworking has been made available to all employees (we have also added the emergency teleworking system).
-This system aims for greater productivity and efficiency of both individuals and organizations by allowing employees to select both "time" and "place" in line with their objectives and to work in a taskoriented way, while retaining the basic approach of face-to-face communication in the office.
+This system aims for greater productivity and efficiency of both individuals and organizations by allowing employees to select both "time" and "place" in line with their objectives and to work in a task-oriented way, while retaining the basic approach of face-to-face communication in the office.
 Utilized from March 2020 as an emergency teleworking system during the COVID-19 pandemic, and terminated in December 2021 (shifted to a remote work system as described below).
 Interval staggered working hours We are increasing options for shifting working hours so that employees who have no choice but to work during midnight hours such as participating in web conferences with areas in different time zones can insert sufficient intervals in their working schedule to recover.
 Employees who are required to work during midnight hours have the option of shifting their work start time before and after work, so that they can have a period between work hours for rest necessary to reduce mental and physical fatigue.
+Discontinued due to the introduction of the flextime system in April 2023.